nomadicj/nomadicj.github.io/_posts/2022-11-25-Buyer Beware | Considerations when weighing and M&A opportunity.md

 ---

 ## Intro
-As an engineering leader you will occasionally be asked to Industries and businesses have life cycles.
-Occasionally you will find yourself in a part of the economic or company cycle where Mergers and Acquisitions are attractive.
+As an engineering leader you will occasionally be asked to take a look at a merger or acquisition opportunity.
+Industries and businesses have cycles of consolidation and occasionally you will find yourself in a part of the economic or company cycle where Mergers and Acquisitions are attractive.
 As a technology leader you will be required to weigh in on the engineering and product operations capability of the target company.
 This guide is my rubric for considering them.

 * TOC
 {:toc}